 For the foreseeable future, the Middle East region will remain a key focus for U.S. military planners.
-Once considered relatively stable, mainly due to the ironfisted rule of authoritarian regimes, the area is now highly unstable and a breeding ground for terrorism.
+Once considered relatively stable, mainly because of the ironfisted rule of authoritarian regimes, the area is now highly unstable and a breeding ground for terrorism.

 Overall, regional security has deteriorated in recent years.
-Even though the Islamic State appears to have been seriously weakened, what its successor will be like is unclear.
-While Iraq has restored its territorial integrity after the defeat of ISIS, the political situation and future relations between Baghdad and the U.S. remain uncertain in the wake of the recent election victory of Muqtada al-Sadr.
-The regional dispute with Qatar has made U.S. relations in the region even more complex and difficult to manage, although it has not stopped the U.S. military from operating.
-The Russian, Iranian, and Turkish interventions in Syria have greatly complicated the fighting there.
+Even though the Islamic State (or at least its physical presence) appears to have been defeated, the nature of its successor is unclear.
+Iraq has restored its territorial integrity after the defeat of ISIS, but the political situation and future relations between Baghdad and the U.S. will remain difficult as long as a government that is sympathetic to Iran is in power.89 The regional dispute with Qatar has made U.S. relations in the region even more complex and difficult to manage, although it has not stopped the U.S. military from operating.

 Many of the borders created after World War I are under significant stress.
-In countries like Iraq, Libya, Syria, and Yemen, the supremacy of the nation-state is being challenged by non-state actors that wield influence, power, and resources comparable to those of small states.
-The main security and political challenges in the region are linked inextricably to the unrealized aspirations of the Arab Spring, surging transnational terrorism, and the potential threat of Iran.
+In countries like Iraq, Libya, Syria, and Yemen, the supremacy of the nation-state is being challenged by non-state actors who wield influence, power, and resources comparable to those of small states.
+The region's principal security and political challenges are linked to the unrealized aspirations of the Arab Spring, surging transnational terrorism, and meddling by Iran, which seeks to extend its influence in the Islamic world.
 These challenges are made more difficult by the Arab-Israeli conflict, Sunni-Shia sectarian divides, the rise of Iran's Islamist revolutionary nationalism, and the proliferation of Sunni Islamist revolutionary groups.

-Thanks to decades of U.S. military operations in the Middle East, the U.S. has tried-and-tested procedures for operating in the region.
-Bases and infrastructure are well established.
-The logistical processes for maintaining a large force forward deployed thousands of miles away from the homeland are well in place.
-Unlike in Europe, all of these processes have recently been tested in combat.
+Thanks to its decades of military operations in the Middle East, the U.S. has tried-andtested procedures for operating in the region.
+Bases and infrastructure are well established, and the logistical processes for maintaining a large force forward deployed thousands of miles away from the homeland are well in place.
+Moreover, unlike in Europe, all of these processes have been tested recently in combat.
 The personal links between allied armed forces are also present.
 Joint training exercises improve interoperability, and U.S. military educational courses regularly attended by officers (and often royals) from the Middle East allow the U.S. to influence some of the region's future leaders.